Blake’s Novel – Part 1 April 1992

 Naturally she had him gagged and shackled in no time, but it was easy to tell he was too harmless for anything really weird.
 Some suggestive humiliation and a sharp spank or two with a leather strap would do.

 So Lizzie paced about the office denigrating the miserable, worthless life he led – a largely improvised speech prompted by the files and memos that she picked up and cast aside again – when all of a sudden a thick, paperback-sized packet caught her eye.
 It was sticking out of a bum bag in an open desk drawer.
 Without a second thought, she slipped the packet into her work-bag.
 She sensed it was something valuable and it felt like wads of cash to the touch.
-Her heart began to race as she imagined what fate may have just thrown her way.
+Her pulse began to race as she imagined what fate may have just thrown her way.

-It would give the gagged punter something to think about as well.
+It’d give the gagged punter something to think about as well.

 Sally thought of Walter’s face as she crushed her cigarette butt under the step of her high heel shoe.
 And to think, she’d been foolish enough to pay him in advance.
 No matter, the job had to be done and now she’d have to do it herself – with the help of that hippy.